atomix/atomix/README.md

 ```

 Internally, state machines are backed by a series of entries in an underlying [log](#log).
 In the event of a crash and
-recovery, `PersistenceLevel.DISK` commands in the log will be replayed to the state machine, and `PersistenceLevel.MEMORY`
+recovery, state machine commands in the log will be replayed to the state machine.
+This is why it's so critical that state
-commands and queries will be lost.
-For this reason, `PersistenceLevel.MEMORY` commands and queries should never alter
-state machine state since the removal of such commands/queries would result in non-deterministic state machine state
-(state on two different nodes would differ based on the commands in their logs).
+machines be deterministic.

 #### StateMachineExecutor